clustervision/trinityX/doc/user_management.rst

 Using the local and a remote directory at the same time
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In cases where an administrator prefers to use the local directory in combination with a remote one then (s)he will need to update both sssd's and openldap's configurations.
+In cases where an administrator prefers to use the local directory in combination with a remote one then one will need to update both sssd's and openldap's configurations.

 The local openldap installation has a special proxy database `dn: dc=cluster` that can serve as an aggregator for multiple ldap directories.
 The local one, `dn: dc=local`, is already accounted for in the proxy with a `dn: dc=local,dc=cluster`.
 So the administrator only needs to add a reference to the remote directory::